Garrafao/LSCDetection/README.md

 	bash -e scripts/run_semcor.sh
 	bash -e scripts/run_semeval*.sh

-You may want to change the parameters e.g. in `scripts/parameters_durel.sh`, etc. (e.g. vector dimensionality, iterations), as running the scripts on the full parameter set may take several days and require a large amount of disk space.
+You may want to change the parameters in `scripts/parameters_durel.sh`, etc. (e.g. vector dimensionality, iterations), as running the scripts on the full parameter set may take several days and require a large amount of disk space.

 ### Important Changes